AT-Publishing/website/_posts/2016-02-29-exchanges.md

 **Your priorities:**

-* Find a liquid exchange.
+* Find a liquid exchange - especially when looking for the best altcoin *trading* platform.
 Chinese exchanges are perfect for that, simply because of the number of Chinese.
+However they notoriously don't do altcoins too much.

 * Keep checking [Coinmarketcap 24h volume](http://coinmarketcap.com/currencies/volume/24-hour/).
 Different cryptocurrencies have different liquidity, go with the flow.